 - Apply to attend MiraCosta College for the fall 2019 and spring 2020 semesters and commit to enrolling in 12 units or more each semester.

-- Enroll in and maintain enrollment in 12 units or more for both the fall 2019 & spring 2020 semesters.
+- Maintain enrollment in 12 units or more for both the fall 2019 and spring 2020 semesters.

 - File the Free Application for Federal Student Aid (FAFSA) or a California Dream Act Application (CADAA).

 Eligible students will have their mandatory fees waived (enrollment fees, health fee, and student center fee) for two years (second year pending state budget approval).

 How do I know if I am a California Resident?

 When you submit your online application through CCCApply, the system will make a preliminary residency determination for you based on your responses to the questions.

 If there is a question about whether or not you qualify to be classified as a resident for tuition purposes, the Office of Admissions and Records will contact you for further information.

 The residency rules as established by Title 5 of the California Code of Regulations require (among other things) a one-year physical presence in the state of California prior to the first day of the semester, combined with one year of evidence of intent and ability to establish residency in California.
 Students may be required to present evidence regarding their residency.
 Some exceptions and limitations to the residency requirement exist; please call the Admissions and Records Office, 760.795.6620 or 760.634.7870 if you have questions about residency requirements.